wp-plugins/simple-instagram/README.txt

 * Initial Version

 == Upgrade Notice ==

+= 2.0 =
+* Adds: New authorization flow is now a single step.
+* Adds: Images now have proper Alt tags to avoid validation errors.
+* Adds: Popular feeds now have an unlimited count.
+* Fixes: Refactored codebase to be cleaner and more manageable.

 = 1.2 =
 * Fixes: Allows secure sites to load images via https